antipole2/VDR2/README.md

 #### Calling up the control panel

 When a control panel choice has been made, the panel is no longer displayed.
 All that is visible is the parked console.
-To summon up the control panel - perhaps to start, stop of paise recording, you ca click on the console's close button.
+To summon up the control panel - perhaps to start, stop of pause recording, you click on the console's close button.

+(This seems counter-intuitive but that is how it is.)

 ## Installing the script